glasgowm148/ergonaut-handbook/Guides/yield.md

 | Oracles | [GORT](#GORT) | Live | Run an Gold Oracle and recieve GORT! |
 | Off-Chain Bots | Rosen Watcher | Live | Become a watcher! |

-## Yield Analytics

-### Rosen Watcher Rewards

-The following data represents an example of the reward distribution for a single watcher on the Rosen network within the period from January 22, 2024, to February 3, 2024.
-The actual rewards can vary based on the traffic on the bridge.

-- ERG Watcher Rewards:  100.217 ERG
-- ADA Watcher Rewards:  25.37 ADA
-- Total Rewards (ERG + ADA):  125.59

-Please note that these figures are subject to change and depend on the actual bridge traffic.
-The more traffic the bridge has, the higher the potential rewards for the watcher.

-For more information on becoming a watcher, please see [this page](https://docs.ergoplatform.com/eco/rosen/rosen-watcher/)

-### Duckpools

-Some early analytics pulled up by Luivatra shows a [8% return in ~5 months](https://twitter.com/Luivatra/status/1750497386856665115) on SigUSD deposited in duckpools.

-### GORT

-Operating an oracle within the Ergo ecosystem offers a unique opportunity to earn approximately 24 GORT (Gold Oracle Reward Tokens) per day as rewards.
-These tokens serve as a testament to your contribution to the network and can be a source of passive income.

-To join the existing oracle pool, you will need Gold Pool Oracle Tokens.
-These tokens are periodically made available through [auctions](https://ergoauctions.org/artwork/78263e5613557e129f075f0a241287e09c4204be76ad53d77d6e7feebcccb001), providing a fair and transparent process for potential participants.

-But why should you consider owning GORT?
-Here are a few compelling reasons:

-- **Support the Ergo Gold Cooperative:** By owning GORT, you are directly supporting the gold price feed for the Ergo Gold Cooperative.
-This is a crucial component of the ecosystem, and your contribution helps ensure its accuracy and reliability.
-- **Earn Passive Income:** The GORT you earn from running an oracle can be a source of passive income.
-As the network grows and the value of GORT increases, this income can potentially become a significant part of your earnings.
-- **Provide ERG/GORT Liquidity:** Owning GORT also allows you to provide liquidity to the ERG/GORT pair.
-This not only helps stabilize the market but also earns you additional income from transaction fees.
 # Centralized Exchange Offerings

 In the context of our project, which was launched with fairness at its core, there isn't a single entity or individual that holds a significant portion of the total supply.
 This means that we don't have the option to rely on a single market-maker to ensure liquidity in the market.
 However, this doesn't pose a barrier to achieving a truly liquid market.
 In fact, it opens up the opportunity for a more decentralized and robust liquidity provision.
 By encouraging a large number of participants to contribute smaller amounts, we can collectively create a market that is not only liquid but also more resilient and less susceptible to manipulation.
 This approach aligns with our commitment to decentralization and community participation.